phdonner/phdonner/README.md

 ### Studies in Markdown notation

-Right now we have been working in these directions:
+We have been working in these directions:

 * Markdown tutorials for rural publishers
 * Publishing workflow research